Iberian Horse - Horse Breed & Info

 Iberian Article and Photos Copyrighted - see credits below

-These ponies can still be found in those regions, but even though they live in Iberia, they are not to be confused with THE Iberian horse, which became world famous, which the Carthaginians and Romans admired and imported, which became popular at all royal courts in Europe and far beyond, which was the greatest war horse of its time, which was marveled at in the bull-fighting arena, and which enabled the Spaniards and Portuguese to conquer new continents.
+The Carthaginians and Romans admired and imported the Iberian horse, which became popular at all royal courts in Europe and far beyond.
+The Iberian was the greatest war horse of its time, and was marveled at in the bull-fighting arena.
+This was the horse that enabled the Spaniards and Portuguese to conquer new continents.
 That horse lives on in the two classic Iberian breeds, the Andalusian (PRE) and the Lusitano (PSL).

 When the Phoenicians arrived in Iberia around 2,000 B.C. and the Greeks by 1,000 B.C., the Iberian cavalry and the Iberian war horse were already without equal.
 Iberian horses were mentioned in Homer's Iliad and again by Zenophon.
 Later in history, Hanibal used the Iberian cavalry several times to defeat invading Romans.